MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 If you can make a claim from your vehicle insurance company, we recommend that you do, as it is simpler.
 However, it is not compulsory to do so, and you will still be able to claim compensation from the MIB for personal injury, even if you claim for property damage via your own motor insurance firm.

 We offer a free consultancy service to help you determine the viability of your claim, and to outline the important things you need to do, to fast track the processing of your claim.
+Where some people may see rough estimates of what MIB compensation they could be entitled to through an MIB compensation calculator, you could be provided with a more centralised estimation of your potential damages by speaking to one of our expert advisors.

 We will capture all of the key facts and details of your accident, and advise you on the best action to take to move your claim forward.
 We can help you deal with the Motor Insurers Bureau, we know how the MIB works, and how to make sure you will have the best chance of receiving damages after making a compensation claim.
 In 99% of cases, we will offer to do this under a No Win No Fee agreement, you don’t pay us a thing unless we win damages for you.